ccs14/reddit-server/README.md

 # Future State

+Analytics Service

+- Expand features and software design to illustrate SOLID principals
+- Add test project
+- Add tests to CI/CD pipeline
+- Record counts for each unique subreddit that is consumed (will need to re-work Rabbit payload and data models)
+- Expand API reporting

 Tests

-- Add unit tests reddit api
+- Add tests for reddit api
-- Add tests analytics
+- Add tests for analytics

 CI/CD